Breast cancer awareness and breast cancer affects women of many ages, ethnic groups and all socioeconomic groups.

 Why you should consider using natural progesterone cream and supplementation is explained.

-And if you are reluctant to treat yourself, then understand how the saliva test can help both you and a knowledgeable doctor evaluate your current and desirable hormone levels - this is correct breast cancer awareness.
+Understand how the saliva test can help both you and a knowledgeable doctor evaluate your current and desirable hormone levels – this is correct breast cancer awareness.

 According to the author, women make choices every day that brings them closer to breast cancer or moves them farther away!
 In most cases, cancer isn’t up to fate and there are ways to reduce the risk factors.
 She feels that many of the things you’ve heard regarding the causes of breast cancer are flat out false!